 Something flashed in her periphery.
 She whirled.
 There!
 A faint shimmer of green light.

 Before Ros could kick toward it, a dark shape fell past her vision – a chunk of the hull.
 She spun, but the light had vanished.
 She’d sunk too deep.
 Her head felt like it was being pressed between two irons.
 She shook it, trying to clear her wits.

 Swim!
 But her body had stopped responding.
 I’m dying… I’m actually bloody dying.
 After everything.
 Her limbs felt numb.

 Find me… The voice from her dreams had said.
 My light will guide you.

 But the light was gone.

 A glint of silver.
-Something sinking with her.
-She held up her hands, a sudden warmth flooding every limb.
-She felt her fingertips brush against metal, and then… Blinding green light exploded around her.
+Ros raised her sluggish hands and a sudden warmth flooded every limb.
+Her fingertips brushed against metal, and then — blinding green light exploded around her.
 She propelled upwards.
 Closer, closer.
 There!
-Light above.
+She could see the surface.

 About the book:

 How’d you like to kill a god?
 What about someone powerful enough to think he can become one?
 It’s up to Ros, a sea captain with a ship full of secrets and a haunted past, to figure it out.
 TIDE OF SANDS is a 115k-word Epic Fantasy reminiscent of ‘GODKILLER’ by Hannah Kaner meets ‘THE SHADOW OF WHAT WAS LOST’ by James Islington.
 Ros and her crew shipwreck on a hidden continent – where a forbidden romance, a selfish father, and a friend’s betrayal force them on a winding pursuit to save magic.

 Alexis Veenendaal grew up in Canada, earning an English Literature from the University of Lethbridge.
 She lived in the Netherlands for three years and currently resides in Wales in the UK as a full-time writer and editor for an AI robotics automation company.